Get

 • Psyllium husk is often used to treat both diarrhea and constipation in dogs.

-While there are many dose suggestions out there, it is always best to ask your vet for advice, as they can provide a dose that’s most appropriate for your dog by factoring in their age, breed, diet, and health status.
+While there are many dose suggestions out there, it is always best to ask a vet for advice, as they can provide a dose that’s most appropriate for your dog by factoring in their age, breed, diet, and health status.

 Do Dogs Need Fiber in Their Diet?